pradyuman/solarSimSuite/README.md

 * Upgrading a stationary solar panel farm with panels that rotate

 This program takes US zipcodes as standard inputs, with various other inputs that are specific to each scenario.
-The input fields are filled in with example numbers; they can be changed if needed.
+The input fields are filled in with example numbers and can be changed if needed.

 The mathematical models are very accurate; the solar insolation calculation function accounts for time of day, time of year, location on earth, and even accounts for atmospheric interference.